anybody-test/support-wiki/All-about-Muscles.md

 ## How to make use of the muscle normalization factor available in the AnyBodyStudy

 The search term InverseDynamics.Criterion.PrimaryTerm.Weight_SearchName allows a normalization factor to be added to the muscle this small example displays one possible use of the feature.
-Media:MuscleNormalizationFactorModel.main.any
+[MuscleNormalizationFactorModel.main.any](https://raw.githubusercontent.com/AnyBody/support/master/Wiki_Files/Muscles/MuscleNormalizationFactorModel.main.any)
-In the webcast "Grand Challenge Knee: Patient-Specific Musculoskeletal Modelling Of Total Knee Arthroplasty" at around 26 min, there is a explanation on the concept and it's use, please see video
+In the webcast "Grand Challenge Knee: Patient-Specific Musculoskeletal Modelling Of Total Knee Arthroplasty" at around 26 min, there is a explanation on the concept and it's use, please see [video](https://www.youtube.com/watch?v=8U5oWctbI54).